-The pediatric palliative care team at C.S.
+The Stepping Stones Pediatric Palliative Care Program at C.S.
 Mott Children’s Hospital offers active, comprehensive support for managing the care of infants, children and young adults who have complex, serious, and/or life limiting conditions.

 What is pediatric palliative care?